mohamedyd/awesome_resources/ml-courses.md

 * [15-445/645 Intro to Database Systems (Spring 2023)](https://15445.courses.cs.cmu.edu/spring2023/): This course is on the design and implementation of database management systems.
 Topics include data models (relational, document, key/value), storage models (n-ary, decomposition), query languages (SQL, stored procedures), storage architectures (heaps, log-structured), indexing (order preserving trees, hash tables), transaction processing (ACID, concurrency control), recovery (logging, checkpoints), query processing (joins, sorting, aggregation, optimization), and parallel architectures (multi-core, distributed).

 * [Data Engineering Mentorship](https://github.com/OmarEhab007/Data_Engineering_Mentorship): This repository contains a list of learning resources organized by levels for various topics.
 Choose the level that matches your skill and knowledge to find appropriate resources for your learning journey.

+## Mathematics

+* [Essence of calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr): A free course offering the core concept of Calculus, with a visuals-first approach aimed at making you feel like you could have discovered the subject yourself.